Prime rib roast or otherwise known as a standing rib roast, is so simple to make at home and is a special treat for holiday gatherings.

 Now, I generally only prepare a Standing Rib Roast for special occasions like Christmas or New Year's Day as a special treat.
 Not because it's difficult, but it can be a little pricey; especially if you're feeding a crowd!

-Sign up for my weekly newsletter to get the latest recipes and receive a FREE eBook!
+Sign up for my weekly newsletter and receive a FREE eBook!

-- Preheat oven to 450 degrees.
+- Preheat oven to 450 degrees F.